zhancx-edu/NeuralKernelFunction/README.md

 ## Datasets

-This study is conducted based on the benchmark datasets provided by the [EarthquakeNPP](https://github.com/ss15859/EarthquakeNPP) framework, which is specifically designed for evaluating Neural Point Process (NPP) models on earthquake forecasting tasks.
+This study is conducted based on the benchmark datasets provided by the [EarthquakeNPP](https://github.com/ss15859/EarthquakeNPP), which is designed for evaluating Neural Point Process (NPP) models on earthquake forecasting tasks.

 ### EarthquakeNPP Benchmark

-EarthquakeNPP is a comprehensive and standardized benchmark for earthquake forecasting, developed to facilitate fair and reproducible comparisons between classical statistical models (e.g., ETAS) and modern neural point process models.
+EarthquakeNPP is a comprehensive and standardized benchmark for earthquake forecasting, developed to facilitate fair and reproducible comparisons between ETAS and NPPs.

-Key characteristics of EarthquakeNPP include:

-- **Standardized data processing pipeline**
-  All datasets are derived from publicly available earthquake catalogs and undergo consistent preprocessing, including spatial, temporal, and magnitude filtering.

-- **Diverse seismic regimes**
-  The datasets cover multiple regions in California, representing realistic operational forecasting scenarios.

-- **Wide magnitude range**
-  Several datasets include low-magnitude earthquakes enabled by dense seismic networks and advanced detection techniques.

-- **Benchmark compatibility**
-  The framework provides ready-to-use training, validation, and testing splits, enabling direct comparison across different models.

-- **ETAS baseline integration**
-  EarthquakeNPP includes a reference implementation of the ETAS model, which is widely used in operational earthquake forecasting by government agencies.

 ---